hong-xian/Data-dependent-stability-of-AT/README.md

 # Data-dependent-stability-of-AT
 This is the official repository for "Data-Dependent Stability Analysis of Adversarial Training".
 ## Running experiments:
+We give an example of creating different poisons from CIFAR-10 dataset, CIFAR-100 is similar.
 1. Training the crfat model on CIFAR10(train set and test test together) for generating hypocritical and adversarial poisons.
   ```
   python craft.py --train_loss AT --epochs 10 --dataset CIFAR10